 Pluralsight is relatively new in the sphere of online learning sites.
 Hence, it doesn’t have the sheer number that Udemy does when it comes to courses or topics.
 But what it lacks in quantity, it makes up for in quality.

-Pluralsight has around 5000+ courses available on its site at the moment.
+Pluralsight has around 5000+ online courses available on its site at the moment.
 What makes it different is the fact that these courses are carefully curated and are offered by qualified individuals.
 There are also some extra goodies here like multiple learning paths, skill measurement, and much more.
 These courses are all self paced which makes learning easy no matter what your available time to learn is.

 While the catalogue is small, it offers much more than many of the courses on Udemy.
 Every course I came across was carefully put together, and there was no padding on the site with any mediocre courses.
 Pluralsight has its own dedicated team to make the sure the courses and course makers are up to standards.
 The courses are cross platform and available on both desktop and mobile devices.

 Just like Udemy, there are multiple pricing and subscription options for enterprises and individuals.
 However, Pluralsight’s courses aren’t priced individually and its monthly subscription price is much cheaper if you are plannin to take a lot of courses.